neurophysics/PCO_matlab/README.md

 -----------
 This software comes as it is - there might be errors at runtime and results might be wrong although the code was tested and did work as expected.
-Since resuluts might be wrong you must absolutely not use this software for a medical purpuse - decisions concerning diagnosis, treatment or prophylaxis
+Since results might be wrong you must absolutely not use this software for a medical purpuse - decisions concerning diagnosis, treatment or prophylaxis
 ***************************************************************************